ningli6/Moto-Demo/Readme.txt

 Add a ColorPan class to visualize the results of probability matrix.
 The gray area means the probability of existence of PU is still 0.5.
 The white area means p[i][j] is set to 0.
 Black area means p[i][j] has increased.

 Be able to output propability matrix in requried format.

+Update: March 27, 2015
+We allow several channels, in each channel we can have several primary users.
+Good guess results can happen at:
+cellSize: 0.2
+MTP times 7
+Number of channel is 2
+Number of query is 10000